 The Applicant should submit the application online along with the following enclosures:

-The completed applications / proposals can be submitted ONLINE during the period 1st April till 30th September each year.
+The completed applications / proposals can be submitted ONLINE the dates for submission of applications will be released soon.

 Incomplete and proposals not formulated as per guidelines of the announcement shall not be considered.